-Prerequisites: A course in film and/or the ancient world (art, bistory, literature) or permission of the instructor.
-(Spring-2004 and as needed/3 credits)
+Prerequisites: A course in film and/or the ancient world (art, history, literature) or permission of the instructor.
+(Second semester/3 credits)

 This course focuses on the interpretation of popular and artistic representations of Roman history and society in the modern medium of cinema.
 This course will consider some of the most imaginative American, British, and Italian films recreating ancient Rome, from the epics of the silent era to modern television documentaries and blockbusters.